 Margaret Tait 100 is a year-long centenary celebration of the work of Scotland’s pioneering filmmaker and poet, Margaret Tait (1918–1999).
 The programme officially launches in November 2018 on the occasion of Tait’s birthday, and includes screenings, exhibitions, workshops, readings, new publishing, and commissioning opportunities for artists working with film.

 As part of Margaret Tait 100, ten short films will be commissioned in response to the legacy of Tait.
-The commissions will comprise five new works from established artists, and a further five drawn from an open call process, details of which will be announced later in the year.
+The commissions will comprise five new works from established artists, and a further five drawn from an open call process, details of which will be announced in early 2019.
 The first artist commissioned will be Luke Fowler.

 Margaret Tait (1918–1999) was born in Kirkwall on Orkney, Scotland.
 Tait qualified in medicine at Edinburgh University in 1941.
 From 1950 to 1952 she studied film at the Centro Sperimentale di Photographia in Rome.

 Returning to Scotland she established Ancona Films in Edinburgh’s Rose Street.
 In the 1960s Tait moved back to Orkney where over the following decades she made a series of films inspired by the Orcadian landscape and culture.
 All but three of her thirty two films were self financed.
 She wrote poetry and stories and produced several books including three books of poetry.